publiccodenet/about/organization/annual-reports/annual-report-2019-2020.md

 #### Stewarding the OpenZaak codebase

-##### Our stewardship is integral to the evolution of fundamental services for 45+ Dutch municipalities.
+##### Our stewardship is integral to the evolution of fundamental services for 45+ Dutch municipalities

 The OpenZaak codebase is currently in incubation with our codebase stewardship team.
 It is an open source case register API provision platform for municipalities who want to deliver citizen-friendly services online.